 - water – 18 oz/510g

 This will make about 4 lbs/1845g of dough at 60% hydration.
+This is not a wet dough.
 I made 21 pretzels at 3 oz each.
 So if you do not want to make that many pretzels, half the recipe amounts.

 This year, I have been working on my new book, “100% Sourdough.”
 It will be all about sourdough using 100% hydration starter and will use a dough trough for mixing the dough.